Exposing Citation Vulnerabilities in Generative Engines: Discussion

 \textbf{Approaches to Increase Primary Source Citations:} We discuss strategies to increase the exposure of primary information as citations in answers where primary coverage is crucial.
 We introduce two approaches to increase citation exposure in answers: improving content structure and presentation strategies.
 First, we discuss the perspective of web page structure.
-GEO~\cite{geo-apmr+24} argue that improving web page structure and adding URLs to content can boost citation exposure.
-However, GEO does not provide quantitative metrics for improving citation exposure or for differences across languages; GEO focuses on English content.
-To fill this gap, we conduct an analysis to confirm the tendencies of cited web sources from the perspective of HTML tags, as described in Appendix~\ref{sec:web_analysis}.
-In our analysis, we find that HTML tag elements that support readability, structure, and factuality—such as headings, paragraphs, list tags, and link tags—affect citation exposure according to statistical tests.
-This suggests that these structural elements help GEs understand the topics described on a web page and their boundaries.
-Our results show that English aligns with GEO patterns, whereas Japanese shows the opposite trend.
-There are also various other techniques to improve citation exposure.
+GEO~\cite{geo-apmr+24} argues that improving web page structure and adding URLs to content can boost citation exposure.
 Amin et al.\ show that the presence of author information increases citation exposure~\cite{abolghasemi-etal-2025-evaluation}, and some studies show that GEs prefer English content~\cite{ki2025linguistic,cao2025out,stabler2025impact}.

 Second, we discuss the perspective of presentation strategies.
 We argue that primary information providers need full-topic coverage that mirrors the breadth of queries generated by GEs.
 The engine expands a user question $q_u$ into related search queries $Q^{\prime} = \{q_1, q_2, \ldots, q_n\}$; for instance, a question about inflation also produces queries about consumption taxes, fuel subsidies, and wage policies.
 If parties publish structured content optimized by SEO and GEO only for the topic of the questions, GEs turn to secondary sources for the uncovered subtopics.
 Therefore, primary information providers for closed-ended questions must publish web content for all related topics to avoid GEs' citing secondary information.
-To support the strategy, we show that the ratio of citations to sentences in the answer remains almost the same regardless of party, country, and GE model by additional experiments in Appendix~\ref{sec:answer_statistics}.
-Our results suggest that GEs tend to cite different web sources at a constant rate; therefore, our strategy may be effective.